 How Does Dr. Slupchynskyj Address the Anatomical Differences in the African-American/Ethnic Nose for Superior Results in Rhinoplasty Surgery?

-Dr. Oleh Slupchynskyj is a Double Board Certified Facial Plastic Surgeon and Rhinoplasty Expert.
-He has 18 years of experience working with African-American and Ethnic patients.
+Dr. Oleh Slupchynskyj is a Board Certified Facial Plastic Surgeon and Rhinoplasty Expert.
+He has over 20 years of experience working with African-American and Ethnic patients.
 While every patient is certainly different, he has found that there are often three main anatomical distinctions between Caucasian and African-American/Ethnic noses that must be addressed as part of a successful Rhinoplasty procedure.